-Table Consistency of information with the requirements of the RIN 4.4.1: Information has been presented for ancillary services - quoted services in accordance Cost with the definitions and requirements of the RIN in that: metrics TasNetworks has not distinguished between standard or alternative control services when for reporting expenditure for quoted services, as per paragraph 15.4; quoted TasNetworks has not differentiated between capex or opex in relation to the expenditure service reported on quoted services, as per paragraph 15.5; S the capture of costs for quoted services provided in Template 4.4 is consistent with the definition of quoted services given in Appendix F of the RIN; - Section 15.1 states that the data provided in relation to quoted services must reconcile to internal planning models used in generating TasNetworks' proposed revenue requirements.
-The information provided for the current reporting period has been based on actual data and reconciles with the data provided in response to the Annual Regulatory Information Notice for the same year; Section 15.2 is not applicable to TasNetworks, as quoted services are not listed in TasNetworks' annual tariff proposal; and Section 15.3 requires TasNetworks to provide a description of each quoted service listed in regulatory template 4.4 that explains the purpose of each service and details the activities which comprise each service.
-That information is provided in the following table: Service Purpose Activities Relocation/Removal - Poles To capture expenditure on customer driven pole relocations/removals Pole relocation and removal in its entirety Relocation/Removal - Substations To capture expenditure on customer driven substations relocations/removals Relocation and removal of substation in entirety components, eg door way removed or building design mortifications Relocation/Removal - Transformers To capture expenditure on customer driven transformers relocations/removals Transformers removal and relocation in its entire Relocation/Removal - Overhead To capture expenditure on customer driven overhead assets relocations/removals Relocation or removal of overhead components including; low voltage wire, high voltage wire , service wire, fibre, conductors, switches/fuses Relocation/Removal - Underground To capture expenditure on customer driven underground assets relocations/removals Relocation or removal of underground componen including; low voltage cables, high voltage cable, cabinets, turrets Services of higher standard - Substation To capture expenditure on customer driven above standard substation works Modifications to substation for customer needs, including; building design modifications Services of higher standard - Transformers To capture expenditure on customer driven above standard transformer works Modifications to transformer design for custome needs as requested Services of higher standard - Overhead To capture expenditure on customer driven above standard overhead asset works Modifications to overhead asset design for customer needs, including; overhead wires both low voltage and high voltage, service wire, conductors etc Services of a non standard nature - Connections To capture expenditure on customer driven service connection and metering works Disconnects, reconnections, metering upgrades, new mains connections Services of a non standard nature - Subdivisions To capture expenditure on customer driven subdivision overhead and underground works Could encompassed both overhead and components, looks at activities directly related to subdivisions as requested by developers Services of higher standard - Poles To capture expenditure on customer driven poles above standard pole works.
-Modifications to line designs for customer needs including the installation of additional poles Services of a non standard nature - Underground To capture expenditure on customer driven underground works.
-Modifications to cable designs for customer need including cable size and location Source of information costs associated with quoted services work.
-These costs have then had the overhead component removed and reconciled back to the Opex Allocation Model.
-Data was extracted from WASP for all projects relating to quoted services (i.e. Work Level = QUOT).
-This data details the Service Sub-Category relating to project costs.
-In instances where the Service Sub-Category field was blank, the project details were manually checked in TasNetworks' financial systems to determine the nature and, therefore, the applicable Service Sub-Category.
-Data was also extracted from WASP for the work category CIMIX, which is used to apportion costs to projects that relate to multiple service types.
-Information related to corporate overheads and shared services costs were sourced from the Annual Regulatory Information Notice - Opex Allocation Model.
-Quoted services project data from WASP was summarised into Work Categories and Design Project Types with associated total costs and volumes.
-Design Project Types have been mapped to a RIN Service Subcategory to enable direct population of Table 4.4.1.
-The following assumptions were applied to the data: where a Work Category links directly to a type of service, all volumes and costs for that Work Category were applied to that service e.g. the work category QUSCO is 100 per cent allocated to the service "Services of a non-standard nature - Connections" the Design Project Type was used to classify projects across service types e.g. where 'pole' has been recorded as the project description, it was assumed that the project related to poles When assumptions 1 or 2 could not be applied, information about the service type was manually sourced from WASP by referencing customer letters, project notes or directly from the scope.
-In relation to volumes data, a 'one project for one service' relationship was assumed for all service types (i.e. volume = 1 for each project) except for pole relocation and removal. • For the 'Relocation/Removal - Poles' service category, volumes were derived using a unit rate per pole against the cost of the project.
-The unit rate was built up by a business expert.
-The volume derived for each project has not been rounded or truncated to arrive at the overall annual total.
-Use of estimates No estimates have been used in the collation and presentation of this information.
+- Information has been presented for ancillary services quoted services in accordance with the definitions and requirements of the RIN in that: - TasNetworks has not distinguished between standard or alternative control services when reporting expenditure for quoted services, as per paragraph 15.4; - TasNetworks has not differentiated between capex or opex in relation to the expenditure reported on quoted services, as per paragraph 15.5; - the capture of costs for quoted services provided in Template 4.4 is consistent with the definition of quoted services given in Appendix F of the RIN; - Section 15.1 states that the data provided in relation to quoted services must reconcile to internal planning models used in generating TasNetworks' proposed revenue requirements.
+The information provided for the current reporting period has been based on actual data and reconciles with the data provided in response to the Annual Regulatory Information Notice for the same year; - Section 15.2 is not applicable to TasNetworks, as quoted services are not listed in TasNetworks' annual tariff proposal; and

+• Section 15.3 requires TasNetworks to provide a description of each quoted service listed in regulatory template 4.4 that explains the purpose of each service and details the activities which comprise each service.
+That information is provided in the following table:

+Service Purpose Activities Relocation/Removal - Poles To capture expenditure on customer driven pole relocations/removals Pole relocation and removal in its entirety Relocation/Removal - Substations To capture expenditure on customer driven substations relocations/removals Relocation and removal of substation in entirety or components, eg door way removed or building design mortifications Relocation/Removal - Transformers To capture expenditure on customer driven transformers relocations/removals Transformers removal and relocation in its entirety Relocation/Removal - Overhead To capture expenditure on customer driven overhead assets relocations/removals Relocation or removal of overhead components including; low voltage wire, high voltage wire , service wire, fibre, conductors, switches/fuses Relocation/Removal - Underground To capture expenditure on customer driven underground assets relocations/removals Relocation or removal of underground components including, low voltage cables, high voltage cable, cabinets, turrets Services of higher standard - Substation To capture expenditure on customer driven above standard substation works Modifications to substation for customer needs, including building design modifications Services of higher standard - Transformers To capture expenditure on customer driven above standard transformer works Modifications to transformer design for customer needs as requested Services of higher standard - Overhead To capture expenditure on customer driven above standard overhead asset works Modifications to overhead asset design for customer needs, including; overhead wires both low voltage and high voltage, service wire, conductors etc. Services of a non standard nature - Connections To capture expenditure on customer driven service connection and metering works Disconnects, reconnections, metering upgrades, new mains connections Services of a non standard nature - Subdivisions To capture expenditure on customer driven subdivision overhead and underground works Could encompassed both overhead and components, looks at activities directly related to subdivisions as requested by developers Services of higher standard - Poles To capture expenditure on customer driven poles above standard pole works.
+Modifications to line designs for customer needs, including the installation of additional poles Services of a non-standard nature - Underground To capture expenditure on customer driven underground works.
+Modifications to cable designs for customer needs including cable size and location

-• TasNetworks Financial Systems
+TasNetworks Financial Systems